mantidproject/mantid/docs/source/algorithms/IndirectILLReductionQENS-v1.rst

 .. testcode:: ExIndirectILLReductionQENS

-    out = IndirectILLReductionQENS(Run='136553:136555')
+    ws = IndirectILLReductionQENS(Run='136553:136555')
-    print "Result is WorkspaceGroup, that contains %d workspaces" % out.getNumberOfEntries() print "the name of the first one is %s corresponding to run 136553" % out.getItem(0).getName() print "it has %d spectra and %d bins" % (out.getItem(0).getNumberHistograms(),out.getItem(0).blocksize())
+    print "Result is a WorkspaceGroup, that contains %d workspaces" % ws.getNumberOfEntries() print "the name of the first one is %s corresponding to run 136553" % ws.getItem(0).getName() print "it has %d spectra and %d bins" % (ws.getItem(0).getNumberHistograms(),ws.getItem(0).blocksize())

 Output:

 .. testoutput:: ExIndirectILLReductionQENS

-    Result is WorkspaceGroup, that contains 3 workspaces the name of the first one is 136553_out corresponding to run 136553 it has 18 spectra and 1024 bins
+    Result is WorkspaceGroup, that contains 3 workspaces the name of the first one is 136553_ws corresponding to run 136553 it has 18 spectra and 1024 bins

 .. categories::